 The investigations, the announcement of the diagnosis, the treatment proposal and especially the waiting for results create stress and outpourings of varied and intense emotions.
 To overcome a failure and start a treatment cycle while continuing to lead a normal social life are also factors that put someone's mental state to a harsh test.

-How do you envisage the end of treatments with couples?
+How is the end of treatment considered with couples?

 When treatments come to a successful conclusion and pregnancy begins, couples generally resume their normal life.
 However, it sometimes happens that support is still necessary after the end of treatment, especially in the case of insemination or in vitro fertilisation with donor sperm.